23rd June 2020

 I wanted to use my skills in maths and physics to have a positive impact on society.
 Structural Engineering enables me to problem solve and create practical solutions that shape the world around me in an efficient, safe, and sustainable way.

-How long have you been in your current role at Tier Consult?
+How long have you been in your current role at Apex Consulting?

-I have been an Assistant Structural Engineer at Tier for a year and a half.
+I have been an Assistant Structural Engineer at Apex Consulting for a year and a half.
 Previously I worked in the Bridges sector for two years immediately after graduating from university.

-Why did you want to work for Tier Consult?
+Why did you want to work for Apex Consulting?

-At Tier Consult I can work on a variety of challenging projects and learn lots of new things as part of a small and friendly team.
+At Apex Consulting I can work on a variety of challenging projects and learn lots of new things as part of a small and friendly team.
 It allows me to grow and gain experience in the building sector as the business grows alongside.

 What would you say to young girls all over the world who are considering the subjects they will study?